iScreAmn/apartment-otn/README.md

 # Old Tbilisi Narikala Apartments

 Welcome to the **Old Tbilisi Narikala Apartments** project!
 This is a modern, responsive website/app designed to showcase and promote the charming apartments located in the heart of Tbilisi's historic Sololaki district.
 The website provides an immersive experience for potential guests, highlighting the unique features of the apartments and their proximity to iconic landmarks like the Narikala Fortress.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ---
+Currently, two official plugins are available:

 ## Features